adamay909/s3backer_docker/README.md

 You can use a container based on this image almost as a drop-in alternative to using a s3backer binary directly on the host machine.

+A docker image is available on Docker Hub.
+You can get it with:

+	docker pull adamaymas/s3backer_docker

+You can also build it yourself using the Dockerfile supplied here.

 ## Basic Usage

 You can start a container with